MulhamAryan/ezcast/README.md

 In order to use EZrecorder, you need to install / enable several components:

 - Apache2
-- MySQL 5.x
+- MySQL 5.6 ( or greater )
-- PHP5.6 ( or greater ) with following extensions activated:
+- PHP7 ( or greater ) with following extensions activated:
   -curl
   -ldap
   -pdo_mysql